You built your dream app.Now you can't get a customer.

 Where Reels put your product in front of people who've never heard of you.

 Same idea, made for Reels.
-She turns what's working in your niche into a real short-form video — built from your actual screens, captioned, on-brand — and posts it to your grid.
+She turns what's working in your niche into a real short-form video built from your actual screens, then posts it to your grid.
 The content gets made for you, not just scheduled.

 Here's the Reel she'd post →